comsystan/comsystanj/description/img3-description.md

 - Fast Raster box scanning instead of slow sliding box scanning
 - The number of boxes with distinct sizes according to the power of 2 can be set
 - Linear regression parameters of the double log plot can be set

+### 3D Generalized dimensions
+- 3D Generalized fractal dimensions are computed
+- 8-bit binary or grey images
+- Binary [0, >0] or grey value mass algorithm
+- Raster box scanning
+- Dq and f-spectrum plots can be shown
+- The number of boxes with distinct sizes according to the power of 2 can be set
+- Linear regression parameters of the double log plot can be set
+- Ref: Ahammer et al., Physica D, 2003, DOI 10.1016/S0167-2789(03)00099-X

 ### 3D Higuchi dimension
 - Fractal dimension is computed with Higuchi inspired 3D algorithms